WebAuth Installation Instructions

 to the <Directory> block for the portion of your web site that you wish to protect.
 (To restrict access by privilege group, see the instructions below on setting up the LDAP module.)

-13. If you want to have your WebAuth server do LDAP directory queries, either to put directory information into environment variables or to use LDAP-based privilege groups for access control, you need to configure the mod_webauthldap module.
-Stanford users should simply copy conf/stanford-ldap.conf to their Apache 2.x conf directory and then add the line:
+If you want to have your WebAuth server do LDAP directory queries, either to put directory information into environment variables or to use LDAP-based privilege groups for access control, you need to configure the mod_webauthldap module.
+The basic set of directives are:

-LoadModule webauthldap_module modules/mod_webauthldap.so
+LoadModule webauthldap_module \

 WebAuthLdapHost ldap.example.com